-To give you an idea approximately 10% of all ‘Compostela’ certificates are issued to bike-pilgrims or ‘bicigrinos’; while most other pilgrims choose to make their way to Santiago the traditional way: on foot.
+To give you an idea, in 2019 approximately 6% of all ‘Compostela’ certificates are issued to bike-pilgrims or ‘bicigrinos’; while most other pilgrims choose to make their way to Santiago the traditional way: on foot.

 If you are considering cycling the Camino de Santiago instead of walking, bear in mind we generally recommend cycling only if you cycle regularly and if you are familiar with basic bike maintenance.

-Most of our Camino de Santiago cycling itineraries cover double the amount of kms than our walking itineraries: typically a Camino cycling itinerary will include an average of 45-70kms per day; while the Camino walking itineraries would cover between 15-25kms.
+Most of our Camino de Santiago cycling itineraries cover double the amount of kilometers than our walking itineraries: typically a Camino cycling itinerary will include an average of 45-70kms per day; while the Camino walking itineraries would cover between 15-25kms.

 It’s a great option for families with children, as the distances will be more manageable and enjoyable for both big and little pilgrims.

 Walking the Camino is a more sociable experience, so if you are keen to meet new people and interact with pilgrims along the way, walking will be a better option for you.

-You might also like to read: cycling the Camino – how it works.
+You might also like to read: Cycling the Camino – how it works.

-For more information about cycling or walking the Camino de Santiago or to book your Camino holiday, contact our travel specialists
+For more information about cycling or walking the Camino de Santiago or to book your Camino holiday, contact our travel specialists on the form below: